 The final point is often the hardest to establish and is best left in the hands of an aggressive personal injury lawyer.
 Only with an attorney on your side can you be sure that fault is properly established and you are provided with the maximum compensation you are due.

-If you have been injured in an accident in the New York metropolitan area, please contact the Law Offices of Marc S. Albert to schedule a free initial consultation today.
+If you have been injured in an accident in the New York metropolitan area, please call to schedule a free initial consultation today.